Dropped Objects come in diverse range of shapes, sizes and weights, and may fall for a variety of different reasons.

 Dropsafe solutions have been adopted worldwide by more than 300 leading businesses across sectors including Oil & Gas, Mining, Marine, Power Generation, Industrial and Offshore Wind.

 However, there is still work to be done in order to ensure that Dropped Object Prevention best practice is not only routinely followed but proactively pursued.

 Dropped Objects present a fourfold threat to the safety of personnel, the integrity of equipment, financial performance, and the reputation of businesses and their stakeholders.

 Dropped Objects risk damaging equipment which could lead not only to the cost of replacing the damaged assets, but also a need to temporarily suspend operations.
 This would in turn have a significant financial impact.

-Project managers and HSE teams that fail to invest in appropriate drops prevention technology risk not only the safety of their people, but also the financial and reputational stability of their business.
+Project managers and HSE teams that fail to invest in appropriate Dropped Object prevention technology risk not only the safety of their people, but also the financial and reputational stability of their business.

-Dropsafe continues to work with developers and operators in the to develop the most advanced technology without sacrificing value and cost efficiency.
+Dropsafe continues to work with contractors and operators to develop the most advanced Dropped Object prevention technology without sacrificing quality and cost efficiency.

 Explore our Dropped Object prevention solutions

 ‘Slipping Through The Cracks’ recognises the budgetary limitations of HSE managers and the fact there is no ‘one-size-fits-all’ solution to the problem of Dropped Objects, allowing organisations to make effective decisions when buying Drops prevention Barriers.